MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 # Performance efficiency in your IoT workload

-IoT systems include device, edge, and cloud components, and range from millions of small devices connected to the cloud to industrial solutions where a few powerful servers act as gateways for cloud connectivity.
+IoT systems include device, edge, and cloud components, and range from millions of small devices connected to the cloud to industrial solutions where a few powerful servers are gateways for cloud connectivity.
 The number of devices, their physical and geographical placement, and the number of messages they send or receive are a few of the factors that define the performance efficiency of an IoT workload.

 Performance efficiency also includes an IoT workload's ability to scale efficiently to meet demands.
-A benefit of the cloud is geographical availability and the ability to scale services on demand.
-You can scale Azure IoT services with little or no application downtime.
+A benefit of the cloud is geographical availability and the ability to scale services on demand, with little or no application downtime.

 Performance efficiency represents performance relative to resource use under stated conditions.
 Performance efficiency measures how well a product or system, when performing its functions, meets requirements for: